jamesgarnercomposer/jamesgarnercomposer.co.uk/_collections/_music/021_book_of_rhymes.md

 title: Book of Rhymes
 ---

-Commissioned by Lizzie Knatt for the 2025 Bloomsbury Festival.
+Commissioned by Lizzie Knatt for the 2025 Bloomsbury Festival.\
+Duration: 15'